 Recruitment experts from Robert Half Technology explain why skills testing is an important part of the IT interview process and the various ways you can incorporate it into your interviewing technique.

 Why is skills testing important in technology recruitment?

 In a recent survey conducted by Robert Half, almost three quarters (74%) of UK business leaders admitted that they’d mistakenly hired an employee who wasn’t a good fit for the team.
 One of the main reasons for the discord was that the employee’s skills were not a match for the role.

-The most sought-after technology skills for 2019 will include public cloud expertise, project management methodologies, and knowledge of programming languages like #C, Java and PHP.
+The most sought-after technology skills for 2022 will include public cloud expertise, artificial intelligence, blockchain and cybersecurity, and knowledge of programming languages like Python, Java and PHP.
+According to our most recent tech talent report, 72% of organisations have a tech skills shortage.
 These are all skills which are hard to explore through standard interview questions or by using a standard interview template.